-I’m a coffee loving, tree hugging Filipino-Canadian woman from Mississauga, suburb just outside of Toronto, Ontario.
+I'm a coffee-loving, tree-hugging Filipino-Canadian woman from Mississauga, a suburb just outside of Toronto, Ontario.
 I was fortunate to be involved in many different activities as a kid which led to having varied interests including sports, music, academics, and art.
 Currently, I have an online print and card shop, and work with clients on various projects!

 2. Tell us about your aesthetic.

 Give me as many pops of colour as possible, and throw in a splash of nostalgia and emotions for good measure.
 I love drawing everyday objects, as well as blobby landscapes when my mind starts to wander.

 3. What is your favourite medium and why?

 Digital for sure because it's easy for an indecisive person like me to see as many possible variations of a design as I'd like.
 I'm trying to dive more into "permanent" mediums, though, because it scares me and I've heard you should do those kinds of things every once in a while to shake things up (haha).

 I use a note app to dump all my ideas and references.
 Sometimes I know immediately what I want the final piece to look like or convey, or where I want it to go, but most times it ruminates in my phone until that "aha" moment arrives.
 After the outline is complete, I spend way too much time trying out different colour palettes.
 It's different for client work, of course, and in some ways, it's actually easier since they usually give me the topic/idea to start.

 My emotions, but specifically how it affects the way I view and remember things in my life, as well as the places I've been.